bytefish/bytefish.de/blog/modular_ef_core.md

 ## A Sample Module: Customers ##

-Imagine I want to add a new module to manager Customers to the application.
+Imagine I want to add a module for managing customers to the application.
 The idea is, that all we need to do is to reference the ``ModularEfCore`` package to participate in the EF Core 2.1 Mapping, Seeding and Querying.

 Let's take a look at the project structure first: